-This section of the Marañón is warm and generally dry; we travel through desert-like canyons and dry forests for the majority of the journey.
-Throughout the day you probably want sunscreen, long sleeves and a hat(while on side hikes) to protect from the sun and to protect from no-see-ums.
+This section of the Marañón is warm and dry; we travel through desert-like canyons and dry forests for the majority of the journey.
+Throughout the day you probably want sunscreen, long sleeves, long pants/legging and a hat(while on side hikes) to protect from the sun and to protect from no-see-ums.

-While on the water, most people prefer quick dry pant (or shorts with legging) and a quick-dry shirt; however, if you are prone to feeling the cold then bring a thin wetsuit, wetsuit top or thermal top.
-You can also bring a rain jacket to wear in case the wind picks up or if we encounter a brief shower.
+While on the water, most people prefer quick dry pants (or shorts with legging) and a quick-dry shirt; however, if you are prone to feeling the cold then bring a thin wetsuit top or thermal top.
+You can also bring a rain jacket or whitewater to wear in case the wind picks up or if we encounter a brief shower.

-It is unlikely to have a day of rain throughout the dry season (May-Sep).
-However, it is possible to get a short-lived shower.
+It is very unlikely to have any rain throughout the dry season (June-Sep).

 In the wet season (October-May), it is possible to to get several days of rain on your trip and fluctuating water levels.

 |Average Temperatures throughout journey||20°C